 Casey Alan Parris (RockstarFlipper) and fiancé Kaitlyn Hedenstad (the person he referred to as his “business partner” in the video) owned a company named World Wide Sales LLC.
 This company engaged in an unlawful enterprise referred to as the “Bulk Handset Trafficking Scheme.”
-Essentially, they would buy subsidised Sprint phones for use in the United States, jailbreak them, and then sell them as new for use overseas in markets Sprint doesn’t subsidise the price of the phones.
+They would essentially buy subsidized Sprint phones for use in the United States, jailbreak them, and then sell them as new for service overseas in markets Sprint doesn’t subsidize the phones’ price.

 4. The Court finds that Defendants’ conduct constitutes violations of 15 U.S.C. §§ 1114 and 1125(a)(l)(A) and (B) (federal trademark infringement and false advertising).
 The Court further finds that Defendants’ conduct constitutes violations of the federal Computer Fraud and Abuse Act, 18 U.S.C. § 1030, et seq., unfair competition, tortious interference with business relationships and prospective advantage, civil conspiracy, unjust enrichment, conspiracy to induce breach of contract, common law fraud, fraudulent misrepresentation, contributory trademark infringement, conversion, and unfair competition under Florida Statute§ 501.204, and has caused substantial and irreparable harm to Sprint, and will continue to cause substantial and irreparable harm to Sprint unless enjoined.